 This article is an extract taken from the book The Path of the Spiritual Sun.

-Ancient people of nearly every race and culture have celebrated the solstices and equinoxes as evident in hundreds if not thousands of ancient sites, myths, and texts, and the most famous spiritual figures of the world such as Jesus, Osiris, Hu Gadarn, Mithras, Dionysus, Hun Hunahpu, Quetzalcoatl, etc., who experienced major events in their life stories at these times.
+Ancient people across the world have celebrated the solstices and equinoxes as evident in hundreds if not thousands of ancient sites, myths, and texts, and the most famous spiritual figures of the world such as Jesus, Osiris, Hu Gadarn, Mithras, Dionysus, Hun Hunahpu, Quetzalcoatl, etc., who experienced major events in their life stories at these times.
 While some of these traditions were simple and based on an appreciation of the natural world, many celebrated the profound and universal spiritual significance of these special times of year.

 The maxim of wisdom, “as above, so below,” indicates how cosmic and natural phenomena are intimately connected to the human being and journey of consciousness.
 We are undeniably part of the universe, and so too therefore is the process of awakening.
 The sun (and stars) is the source of light and life in our universe, just as the spirit is the source of light and life within us.
 Spiritual figures and texts placed so much emphasis on the journey of the sun, as the path of the sun is symbolic of the path of consciousness/spirit in its journey to awakening, and the solstices and equinoxes are this journey’s major stages.

 Some ancient peoples and mystics throughout history were in touch with a different way of gaining knowledge than most are familiar with.
 This way of learning is timeless, and is gained through individual practice, experience, and observation of the natural world, rather than just reading.

 Today, although we have become distant from and even hostile toward our environment, the principles of creation remain eternal.
 They are there within and all around us for anyone who opens their eyes enough to see.